Canvasbird/canvasboard/contribution.md

   your local by running the server.

-### Create a PR 🚀
+## Create a Pull Request 🚀

-After you are done with all the changes and have tested it, follow these steps for creating a PR:
+After you are done with all the changes and have tested it, follow these steps for creating a Pull Request:

 1. Add the changes to the staging using
   `git add .`